-How We Helped Dog Guard® of Wisconsin Achieve 5X ROI on Paid Advertising & Generate $337,925 in Web Generated Revenue in 2021
+How We Helped Dog Guard® of Wisconsin Achieve 4.4X ROI on Paid Advertising & Generate $801,817 in Web Generated Revenue

 Dog Guard® of Wisconsin wanted to grow their business, but a poor website held them back.

-In the spring of 2019, Dog Guard of Wisconsin, a local electronic dog fencing franchise, was working to grow their business but struggled with digital marketing.
+In the spring of 2019, Dog Guard of Wisconsin, a local electronic dog fencing dealer, was working to grow their business but struggled with digital marketing.

 Their website—and by extension, the agency responsible for running it—wasn’t delivering business.
 What’s more, poor reporting obscured important metrics, making it difficult to see what wasn’t working.

-In a previous role at another company, Terri Benisch, former co-owner of Dog Guard of Wisconsin, had worked with Madison Marketing Group to optimize multiple small business websites and implement low budget Google search and retargeting ad campaigns.
-She hoped we could do the same for Dog Guard of Wisconsin to improve the website and generate leads.
+In a previous role at another company, Terri Benisch, former co-owner of Dog Guard of Wisconsin, had worked with Madison Marketing Group to optimize multiple small business websites and implement Google search and retargeting ad campaigns.
+She hoped we could do the same for Dog Guard of Wisconsin: improve its website and generate leads.

 “I didn't like the website, and I had wanted a new website for a long time.
 It just wasn't a good experience.
 I felt like everything was antiquated.”
-Terri Benisch, Former Co-owner, Dog Guard of Wisconsin
+Terri Benisch in 2021, Former Co-owner, Dog Guard of Wisconsin

 After partnering with MMG, Dog Guard of Wisconsin was able to:

-Read on to learn more about how we overcame Dog Guard of Wisconsin's challenges to help them produce these results.
+Read on to learn more about how we helped Dog Guard of Wisconsin overcome its challenges to produce these results.

 Get a free hard copy for later.